Strawberry Eton Mess

 Instructions

-- Place ⅓ (150 g) of the strawberries in a medium bowl along with the lemon juice and sugar.
-Mash them with a fork or puree them in a blender.
-Roughly chop the remaining strawberries and add them to the bowl.
-Stir well to combine.
+- Place ⅓ of the strawberries (about 150 g) in a medium bowl with the lemon juice and sugar.
+Mash with a fork or blend until smooth.
+Chop the remaining strawberries and stir them into the sauce.

-- Using an electric mixer with a whisk attachment, beat cold heavy cream, powdered sugar, and vanilla extract on medium/high speed until soft peaks form.
+- In a chilled mixing bowl, beat the cream, powdered sugar, and vanilla with an electric mixer on medium-high speed until soft peaks form.

-- Crumble the meringue cookies into pieces of various sizes, either with your hands or a rolling pin
+- Break the cookies into a mix of small and chunky pieces using your hands or a rolling pin.

 Notes

-- Healthier version: for a lighter option, consider substituting half of the cream with low-fat Greek yogurt.
+- Lighter version: Replace half the cream with low-fat Greek yogurt.

-- Make it vegan: use whipped coconut cream instead of heavy cream and vegan meringue cookies instead of regular ones.
+- Make it vegan: Use coconut whipped cream and vegan meringue cookies.

 This dessert could not have come at a better time.
 It’s summer, field organic strawberries are coming in.
 And what a fresh dessert idea.
 Thanks for sharing! ❤️